AnurudhJaiswar/netflix_project-sql/README.md

 FROM netflix;

 SELECT * FROM netflix
-...

 -- 15 Business Problems

-### 1. Count the number of movies vs TV Shows
+ --1.
+Count the number of movies vs TV Shows
-...sql
 SELECT
      type,
 	 COUNT(*)
 FROM netflix
 GROUP BY type
-...
-### 2. Find the most common rating for movies and TV shows
+-- 2. Find the most common rating for movies and TV shows SELECT
-...sql
-SELECT
 	TYPE RATING
 FROM